IDT-ITI/Visual-Audio-Discrepancy-Detection/README.md

 # Visual-Audio-Discrepancy-Detection

-This repository contains Python code, pre-trained model, extracted embedding, and the dataset for our paper "Visual and audio scene classification for detecting discrepancies in video: a baseline method and experimental protocol" [1].
+This repository contains Python code, pre-trained models, extracted embedding, and the dataset for our paper "Visual and audio scene classification for detecting discrepancies in video: a baseline method and experimental protocol" [1].

 ## Introduction